 Hrdlička Milan

 Doc.
 PhDr.
-Milan Hrdlička, CSc., a Czech scholar and linguodidactic, specializes in linguistic Bohemistics, particularly in the morphology of contemporary Czech, as well as issues related to the description and presentation of Czech to non-native speakers and the theory of literary translation.
+Milan Hrdlička, CSc., a Czech scholar and lingual didactician, specializes in linguistic Czech studies, particularly in the morphology of contemporary Czech, as well as issues related to the description and presentation of Czech to non-native speakers and the theory of literary translation.
 He has lectured and taught at numerous domestic and foreign universities, with long-term engagements at the Université libre de Bruxelles in Brussels and the Hankuk University of Foreign Studies in Seoul.
 He is affiliated with the Institute of Bohemian Studies at Charles University in Prague and the Department of Czech Language and Literature at the University of West Bohemia in Pilsen.
-He is the author of a number of studies, monographs, and Czech textbooks for foreigners, and also engages in literary activities (Riita 2020, Echoes from the Depths of Time 2021).
+He is the author of a number of studies, monographs, and Czech for foreigners textbooks, and he also engages in literary activities (Riita 2020, Ozvěny z hlubin času 2021).

 Hudousková Andrea